lucasfurno/docs_en/accounts/users-and-teams/index.md

 Read the instructions below to delete a dependent user's profile on RTM.

-1. Access Real-Time Manager with a main account (Account owner).
+1. Access [Real-Time Manager](https://sso.azion.com/login) with your account.
 2. Click the account menu and select **Users.**
 3. Hover over the user you want to delete and click on the trash bin that appears as you move the cursor.
 4. Follow the procedure to confirm the order.